kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) If certification for flight in icing is sought there must be a means to prevent or remove hazardous ice accumulations that could form in the icing conditions defined in Appendix C of this part and in the portions of Appendix O of this part for which the airplane is approved for flight on propellers or on accessories where ice accumulation would jeopardize engine performance.

-\(b\) If combustible fluid is used for propeller deicing, §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§25.1181]] through 25.1185 and 25.1189 apply.
+\(b\) If combustible fluid is used for propeller deicing, [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1181   Designated fire zones; regions included.|§§25.1181]] through 25.1185 and 25.1189 apply.

 \[ Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-140, 79 FR 65525, Nov.
 4, 2014\]